Why Study Here?

 Your college experience in Mason's Bioengineering Department will be rich with academic and research opportunities, and your degree will open countless career opportunities.

 Students who earn a bachelor of science in bioengineering are highly sought after for positions in the biomedical industry and for admission to graduate school or medical school.
-Those who receive a PhD in this field garner top jobs in industry, government, and academia.
+Those who receive an MS or a PhD in this field garner top jobs in industry, government, and academia.

 Our students get involved in medical research throughout their entire undergraduate or graduate programs, including: